Killing of Ashli Babbitt: Events

-After "he's got a gun" was yelled several times when Lieutenant Michael Byrd aimed his weapon, Babbitt, hoisted by two men, began to climb through the shattered window.
-She was then shot in the left shoulder by Lieutenant Byrd and fell back among the other protesters.
+On the other side of the doors and barricade, Lieutenant Michael Byrd was aiming his pistol at the broken window.
+Despite several calls of "he's got a gun", Babbitt, hoisted by two men, began to climb through the shattered window.
+She was then shot in her left anterior shoulder by Byrd and fell back among the other protesters.
 Babbitt had been warned not to proceed through the window: one witness recalled that "A number of police and Secret Service were saying 'Get back!
 Get down!
 Get out of the way!'; [Babbitt] didn't heed the call."

-Many rioters immediately began to leave the scene, making room for a Capitol Police emergency response team to get in and administer aid, and Babbitt was transported to Washington Hospital Center where she later died.
-She was 35 years old.
-She was unarmed at the time of the shooting.
+Many rioters immediately began to leave the scene, making room for a Capitol Police emergency response team to get in and administer aid, and Babbitt was transported to Washington Hospital Center where she later was declared dead.
+A report by the Metropolitan Police Department stated that she had been shot in the "upper portion of the left chest near the clavicle".

+Some media reports described Babbitt as "unarmed" at the time of the shooting, but according to a January 11, 2021, crime scene examination report by the D.C.
+Department of Forensic Sciences, the police "recovered a 'Para Force' folding knife in Ms. Babbitt's pants pocket" after she was shot.